mesqueeb/vuex-easy-firestore/docs/guide.md

 Every insert will automatically generate an ID and return a promise resolving in the ID of the doc added to the store and Firestore.

+This is how you can use the auto-generated ID:

 ```js
 const id = await dispatch('moduleName/insert', newDoc) // returns id
 // mind the await!